whot/python-libevdev/doc/source/python-evdev.rst

 ===================================================

 python-evdev is an existing package that provides python access to the evdev protocol.
-It's documentation is found here: https://python-evdev.readthedocs.io/en/latest/
+Its documentation is found here: https://python-evdev.readthedocs.io/en/latest/

 They both wrap the same kernel protocol, so there is a large overlap between the two projects.